 Microsoft has been striving hard to make technology accessible to everyone.
-In India, the company has initiatives like the Kaizala, an app that helps in real time governance.
+In India, the company has initiatives like Kaizala, an app that helps in real-time governance.
 With the steadily increasing internet penetration in India, it only becomes imperative to step up the game and develop digital initiatives for India and other developing countries.
-Earlier on, Microsoft implemented Artificial Intelligence and Deep Neural Networks in order to facilitate better real-time language translation for Hindi, Bengali, and Tamil.
-Now Microsoft has hit the right note with email address support for Indian languages.
+Earlier, Microsoft implemented Artificial Intelligence and Deep Neural Networks to facilitate better real-time language translation for Hindi, Bengali, and Tamil.
+Microsoft has hit the right note with email address support for Indian languages.

-The new support means that Indians can now use Microsoft Office 365 completely in regional language.
-Apps including Office 365, Outlook 2016, Outlook.com and Outlook apps for Android and iOS all support the Indian languages.
-This is the direct result of Email Address Internationalisation, an endeavor that aims at offering an equitable Outlook experience by using email addresses in local languages.
+The new support means that Indians can now use Microsoft Office 365 in the regional language.
+Apps including Office 365, Outlook 2016, Outlook.com, and Outlook apps for Android and iOS all support the Indian languages.
+This is the direct result of Email Address Internationalisation, which aims to offer an equitable Outlook experience by using email addresses in local languages.

 Configure Outlook in Indian language

 The process is similar to changing the language in Outlook from English to any other.
-One can simply use IMAP and SMTP protocols for sending and receiving email messages.
-Check out our step-by-step guide that will help you work with an Indian language email account.
+One can use IMAP and SMTP protocols for sending and receiving email messages.
+Check out our step-by-step guide to help you work with an Indian-language email account.